nrasch/nrasch.github.io/_posts/2020-07-04-beginning-of-sprint-analysis.md

 This is probably my favorite graph, as it really drives conversation around what is actually important to the business.

 This report element depicts the number of times one or more JIRA items have rolled over from one sprint to the next.
 We can see for example that we have five items that have rolled over sprint-to-sprint four or more times.
-We even have an outlier that has rolled over fifteen sprints!
+We even have an outlier that has rolled over fifteen sprints in a row!

 The question this graph poses is the following:  If something has rolled over sprint-to-sprint fifteen times, is it really of any value to the business?
 Should we really be wasting our time thinking about this story when we haven’t needed it completed for over half a year?